PSTN and ISDN 2025 Switch OFF

 Currently there are two programmes for which stop sell applies:

-- FTTP Priority Exchange - If FTTP Priority Exchange stop sell applies in an exchange where you’re trying to put an order through, then as long as FTTP is available at that premises, it’ll be the only product you can buy, and other products (WLR3 Analogue, ISDN2, ISDN30, SMPF, MPF, FTTC, Narrowband Line Share, Classic, Gfast, SOGfast, SOGEA and SOTAP) will no longer be available.
+- FTTP Priority Exchange - If FTTP Priority Exchange stop sell applies in an exchange where you’re trying to put an order through, then as long as FTTP is available at that premises, it’ll be the only product you can buy, and other products (WLR3 Analogue, ISDN2, ISDN30, SMPF, MPF, FTTC, Narrowband Line Share, Classic, Gfast, SOGfast, SOGEA and SOTAP) will no longer be available to order.